74th Reconnaissance Group

 The 74th Reconnaissance Group is an inactive United States Air Force unit.
-It was last assigned to the 91st Air Division at Stewart AFB, New York.
+It was last assigned to the 91st Air Division at Stewart Air Force Base, New York.

 History

 The unit was first activated at Lawson Field, Georgia in February 1942 as the 74th Observation Group, shortly after the United States entered into World War II.
 However, the group's first operational squadrons, the 11th, the newly activated 13th, and the 22d Observation Squadrons were not assigned until the following month.
 The unit flew reconnaissance, mapping, artillery adjustment, bombing, dive bombing, and strafing missions to support ground units in training or on maneuvers.
 It trained personnel in aerial reconnaissance, medium bombardment, and fighter techniques throughout the war until it was inactivated in November 1945.